iwsjanine/github-slideshow/2019-09-27-Claimant-Vehicle-Flow.md

     * No

-    * Unknown

-**Note**: This is automatically selected when you choose No in Question 1.
+    * Unknown**Note**: This is automatically selected when you choose No in Question 1.

 * This is a required field.

-3. In the **Vehicle current location** text box, type the location of the vehicle.
-For example, a repair shop or residence.
+3. In the **Vehicle current location** text box, type the location of the vehicle.** **For example, a repair shop or residence.

-4. In the **First point of impact** drop-down list, select one of the values from the list.
+4. In the **First point of impact** drop-down list, select one of the values from the list. **Note:** Lists may vary as this field is configurable.

     * Front End